axel-ft/vagrant-wordpress/README.md

 Once the environment variables are ready, the project can be deployed easily with one command : `vagrant up` from the project folder.

 However, with the default values, some configurations of machines may fail due to network changes or computer resources.
-With my cellular network share, the network `192.168.43.0/24` is used and I took the 10 to 22 IP range.
+With my cellular network share and a pfsense router, the networks `10.10.10.10/24` and `10.20.10.10/24` are used and I took the 10 to 19 IP range of each network.
 Moreover, deploying these 13 machines can only run in a computer with at least 16 GB of RAM.
 An i7 CPU is also recommended.
 All of these settings are customizable, as described in the following section

 ## Common parameters and configuration

 Some scripts in this projects are applied to all the machines, configuring some basics things in each system.
 Most of these scripts use an hash of variables declared in the beginning of the **`Vagrantfile`**.
 This hash, named `vm_params`, contains all the informations of the project environment.
 It allows to :

+- Define which ESXi server will be used to deploy the machines.
+You must give an IP address or hostname with port and privileged user credentials
 - Define each hostname and IP address of the machines with *`xxxx_hostname`* and *`xxxx_ip`*.
 The IP address corresponds to the bridged interface and is unique for the proxy, load balancer, and database.
 For the file storage, apache and nginx servers, a range of following IP addresses is defined and tells how many copies of the machines should be deployed.
 For one machine, the start of the range (*`xxxx_ip_start`*) and the end of the range (*`xxxx_ip_end`*) are set equally.
 Otherwise, the number of machines is the difference between the end of the range and the start of the range.
 For simplicity in the scripts, this only works with a range smaller than a `/24` or `255.255.255.0` network.
 - Define the base of IP for ranges with `range_ip_base`.
 By default, it is `192.168.43.` and is completed with a final number when a range of IP is used.
 - Define the `netmask` for all machines and defaulting to `255.255.255.0` which is high enough for this project.
-- Define which interface is bridged with `bridgedif`.
-This is the name of the interface as displayed as in the result of the `VBoxManage list bridgedifs` command, chosing the right interface with Internet access.
-- Define the name of the guest bridged interface with `bridgeif_guest_name`.
+- Define the name of the guest bridged interface with `guest_interface_name`.
 In all the guests, the bridged interface is the second NIC and is named `eth1` by default.
 - Define the `domain_name` which is given to the vhost configuration and also should match the certificate name to prevent warnings in the browser when visiting the website.
 Also define the `kibana_domain_name`, which must be different from the first one and used to access Kibana through the HAProxy server.
 - Define the root of the certificates files.
 By default, the certificate files are placed in a `cert` directory right next to the `Vagrantfile` and the `cert_root` variables points towards them.
 Note that for simplicity, they are kept on a shared folder between the guests and the host machine.
 They are not pushed to any folder in the virtual machines.
 In my deployment, I have used a single certificate valid for the two domain names I have used.
 - Define the `web_root` for the GlusterFS mount point.
 It is the root folder for all the vhosts (in web servers), defaulting to `/var/www/html`. ⚠ Contents of the folder will be removed during deployment.
 Be cautious not to place the folder anywhere critical for the system.